-Takiwasi, or "The Singing House" in Quechua language, is a Peruvian non-profit civil association, located in the city of Tarapoto, in Peruvian High-Amazon region.
+Takiwasi, or "The Singing House" in Quechua language, is a non-profit civil association (NGO), located in the city of Tarapoto, in the Upper Peruvian Amazon region.
 It was created in 1992 as result of a research work started in 1986 on the thousands-years-old practices of Traditional Amazonian Medicine, in one of the regions of Peru with the greatest richness in terms of ancestral knowledge related to the use of medicinal and sacred plants that contribute to physical, mental and spiritual healing.

-Since its beginnings, Takiwasi is dedicated to improving the health conditions of the population and to the conservation of the environment, developing innovative techniques and intervention models that preserve traditional Amazonian knowledge and articulate it with modern health science, always taking into account therapeutic, scientific, ecological, cultural and humanitarian concerns.
+Since its inception, Takiwasi has been dedicated to improving the health conditions of the population and to the conservation of the environment, developing innovative techniques and intervention models that preserve traditional Amazonian knowledge and articulate it with modern health science, always taking into account therapeutic, scientific, ecological, cultural and humanitarian concerns.

 The Takiwasi Center contributes to the international recognition of traditional indigenous Amazonian medicine as a Cultural Heritage of Peru.Luis Alberto Vásquez Vásquez, director of the San Martin bureau of the Ministry of Culture

 The Takiwasi Center is a therapeutic community legally recognized by the Ministry of Health of Peru.
 Our world-class, low-cost and efficient therapeutic protocol allows us to address drug addiction and mental health disorders with great results.
-The multidisciplinary team is composed of psychologists, doctors and healers and guarantees a holistic approach to the human being.
-In addition to residential treatment for addicts we have open spaces (Retreats/Diets and Seminars) for those who seek to heal emotional/psychological/spiritual wounds and embark on a journey of personal development.
+The multidisciplinary team is composed of psychologists, ergotherapists, doctors and healers and guarantees a holistic approach to the human being.
+In addition to residential treatment for addicts, we offer therapeutic spaces (Retreats/Diets and Seminars) open to all people who seek to heal emotional/psychological/spiritual wounds and embark on a journey of personal development.

 This is achieved through collaborations with international centers, publication of scientific articles in specialized magazines, participation in conferences and organization of congresses.
 In order to guarantee the adequate development of the research within the Center, we have developed a computerized system for the collection, storage, systematization and management of therapeutic and clinical information.
 The research papers and theses produced are available through our collection of digital documents.